 A Warm Welcome in Arizona for Fall 2024 Energy Exchange Students

-The USAID Center of Excellence for Energy (COE/E) Fall 2024 Exchange Students arrived in Tempe, Arizona, on August 15, 2024, ready to begin their transformative academic and research journey at Arizona State University (ASU).
+The USAID Center of Excellence for Energy (COE/E) Fall 2024 Exchange Students arrived in Tempe, Arizona, on August 15, 2024, ready to begin their transformative academic and research journey at Arizona State University (ASU), the No. 1 ranking institution in innovation among American universities, ahead of Stanford, MIT, and Caltech.
 The group consists of 13 students: six undergraduates and three graduate students from Ain Shams University and three undergraduates and one graduate student from Mansoura University.

-“I believe that developing my skills at ASU, particularly in industry entrepreneurship, electric vehicles, and AI applications in mechanical engineering, will benefit my professional growth and equip me to contribute to Egypt’s energy transition,” expressed Mansoura University’s mechanical power engineering PhD student Moustafa Amer who has already secured a job shadowing opportunity at Tesla, where he will gain valuable real-world experience with electric vehicle battery systems.
+“I believe that developing my skills at ASU, particularly in industry entrepreneurship, electric vehicles, and AI applications in mechanical engineering, will benefit my professional growth and equip me to contribute to Egypt’s energy transition,” expressed Mansoura University’s mechanical power engineering PhD student Moustafa Amer who is being considered for a job shadowing opportunity at Tesla, exemplifying how the exchange program not only enhances technical skills but also opens doors for future career opportunities.

 COE/E hosted a special welcome luncheon for the exchange cohort with ASU faculty, staff, and students to kick off the exciting semester ahead.
 The luncheon served as a platform for the students to connect with key members of the COE/E program, including Project Director Dr. Sayfe Kiaei and several professors from Arizona State University’s Ira A. Fulton Schools of Engineering.
 The friendly atmosphere helped foster new relationships between the students and their ASU mentors, as well as fellow students and staff.
-To break the ice, the afternoon started with a fun activity where the winning team took home a prize.
-Following that, each student introduced themselves to the room, sharing their academic focus and research interests.
+The afternoon began with introductions and an ASU trivia ice-breaking activity.
 This interaction allowed the students to showcase their diverse backgrounds and set the stage for rewarding exchanges.
+Other than the social aspect, the luncheon provided an opportunity for students to gain insights from ASU professors and discuss their upcoming academic and research plans.
 The event concluded with a group photo on the historic steps leading into ASU’s campus—a picture-perfect way to commemorate the start of their journey.
-Beyond the social aspect, the event provided a unique opportunity for students to gain insights from ASU professors and discuss their upcoming academic and research plans.
-They left the event with renewed excitement about the opportunities that lie ahead this semester.

 As the students embark on this exciting exchange adventure at ASU, they are poised to gain valuable academic, research, and cultural experiences.
 With the support of their mentors and peers, they are ready to make a lasting impact when they return to their home institutions and contribute to the future of Egypt’s energy research and innovation.